surekha183/weather-forecast-dashboard/README.md

 # 🌦️ Weather Forecast Dashboard (Power BI)

 ## 📊 Overview
-This project is a Power BI dashboard built to analyze weather data such as temperature, humidity, and air quality (PM10) across multiple cities over a one-week period.
+This project is a Power BI dashboard developed to analyze weather data such as temperature, humidity, and air quality (PM10) across multiple cities over a one-week period.

 ## 🎯 Objective
 To transform short-term (7-day) weather data into meaningful insights using time-series analysis and visualization techniques.